 The Home Buyers’ Plan (HBP) is a program that allows you to withdraw up to $20,000 from your registered retirement savings plan (RRSPs) to buy or build a qualifying home for yourself or for a related person with a disability.
 For more information, visit Web site at www.cra.gc.ca or call us at 1-800-959-8281.

-The Government of Canada now provides grants to property owners who complete energy efficiency retrofits based on the energy advisors’ recommendations.
+The Government of Canada now provides grants to home owners who complete energy efficiency retrofits based on the energy advisors’ recommendations.
 Owners of low-rise residential rental properties may also qualify for a grant.
 The grant amount is based on carrying out energy efficiency retrofits such as increasing your attic insulation or replacing your gas furnace with a qualified ENERGY STAR® model.
-Only homes that have undergone a residential energy efficiency assessment by an NRCan-licensed advisor will be eligible for grants.
+Only properties that have undergone a residential energy efficiency assessment by an NRCan-licensed advisor will be eligible for grants.